Header Image 1

 Classroom expectations of teachers:

-• Where possible, meet and greet the students at the door
+• Where possible, meet and greet the pupils at the door

 • Have an excellent lesson prepared following The Marvell College Learning cycle

-• Take the register within the first 10 minutes of the lesson, awarding all students a PBFL score of 1 (unless late/no PE kit)
+• Take the register within the first 10 minutes of the lesson, awarding all pupils a PBFL score of 1 (unless late/no PE kit)

-• Use PBFL consistently throughout the lesson, including use of positive language with students
+• Use PBFL consistently throughout the lesson, including use of positive language with pupils

 • Establish and maintain an organised classroom environment supporting those other colleagues that may teach in there

-• End your lesson with students stood behind their chairs, dismiss students from the door so you have view of the inside and outside of the classroom
+• End your lesson with pupils stood behind their chairs, dismiss pupils from the door so you have view of the inside and outside of the classroom

 • Adjust PBFL scores at the end of the lesson and record achievement/behaviour points